seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Thanks, fairest lady.
 What, are men mad?
 Hath nature given them eyes
 To see this vaulted arch, and the rich crop
-Of sea and land, which can distinguish ’twixt
+Of sea and land, which can distinguish 'twixt
-The fiery orbs above and the twinn’d stones
+The fiery orbs above and the twinn'd stones
-Upon the number’d beach? and can we not
+Upon the number'd beach? and can we not
 Partition make with spectacles so precious
-’Twixt fair and foul?
+'Twixt fair and foul?

 **IMOGEN**
 What, dear sir, Thus raps you?
 Are you well?